rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 	});
 	```

 	This code uses the new [class support](http://es6-features.org/#ClassDefinition) in ECMAScript 6 (ES6) to define a class named ```Camera```.
 Then it creates 10 ```Camera``` instances and starts them running.
 Each camera object connects to the IoT hub securely using an access key obtained from **cameras.json**, and then uses a random timer to transmit events every 5 to 30 seconds.
-Each event that is transmitted includes the camera's ID, latitude, and longitude, as well as an image URL.
+Each event that is transmitted includes the camera's ID, latitude, and longitude, as well as an image URL and a timestamp.
 The URL refers to an image that the camera uploaded to blob storage before firing the event.
 Images are randomly selected from the files in the project directory's "photos" subdirectory.

 1. Open a Command Prompt or terminal window and ```cd``` to the project directory.
 Then use the following command to run **run.js**: